+Store at -20°C, protected from light.
+Product is stable for at least 6 months from date of receipt when stored as recommended.
+Liquid format antibodies contain 50% glycerol and will not freeze at -20°C.

-Product is stable for at least 6 months at -20°C as an undiluted liquid.
-Storage of the antibody for more than a day at final working dilution is not recommended.
-Protect from light.
+Note: storage of the antibody for more than a day at final working dilution is not recommended.